The BEST, EASY Soft Chewy Chocolate Chip Cookies with a crispy outer edge that are a cookie dream come true.

-- Using electric beaters or a wooden spoon, combine the butter with the brown and white sugar/s, and beat until creamy and paler in colour and the sugar has dissolved.
-Add the syrup, vanilla and the egg, and lightly beat until just mixed through.
+Beat the butter with the brown and white sugar/s until creamy and pale in colour and sugar has dissolved.
+Pour in the syrup, vanilla and the egg, and lightly beat until just mixed through.

-- Roll the dough into 18-20 balls and arrange them on a lined baking sheet with parchment paper.
-Press the remaining chocolate chips onto the tops of each cookie; bake for about 10-11 minutes.
+Bake for about 10-11 minutes.
 The cookies will look pale and puffed up, but should be golden around the edges.
-DO NOT OVERBAKE or your cookies will become hard once they have cooled.
+DO NOT OVER BAKE or your cookies will become hard once they have cooled.

 NO substitutions.
 This is the recipe that I tried and tested and it works.
 If you try to change an ingredient or add anything not included in the recipe, please do it at your own risk!

 © 2017 CAFE DELITES.
 All rights reserved.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to share this recipe, please provide a link back to this post for the original recipe.